-For some people fall is not a joyful season at all.
-It is quite sad to see shorter days, rainy evenings, and long, lonely nights stuck at home.
-But there are some ways how to cope with fall sadness and have a great time no matter the season!
-Here are five tricks for coping with fall sadness to get you started:
+For some people, fall is not a fun-filled, joyful season at all.
+It may be quite sad to see shorter days, rainy evenings, and long, lonely nights stuck at home.
+But there are some ways to fight that fall funk and turn it into a treasured season!

-So try to move a little bit more then you do now.
+So try to move a little bit more than you do now.
 Do a short five-minute morning routine or sign up for a gym membership if you can.
 You’ll feel better, get healthier, and your mood will surely improve.

-Even if you feel sad, you should make yourself smile.
+Even if you feel sad, try making yourself smile.
 You can change your bad mood drastically with a simple smirk.
 Scientists have discovered that so-called Duchenne smiles or even fake laughs engage your eye muscles as well as those near your mouth.
 Facial exercise to improve your mood!

 You can also improve your general mood by eating well and getting essential vitamins from healthy meals.
-Fruits and vegetables are the holy grail in this case, full of many valuable minerals and vitamins that can boost your mood.
+Fruits and vegetables are the holy grail in this case, full of valuable minerals and vitamins that can boost your mood.

 Get More Light

-Fight the darkness by trying to get as much light as possible whenever you are.
+Fight the darkness by trying to get as much light as possible wherever you are.
 Brighten your home or office with a few extra lamps or installed light fixtures.
-Or light a bunch of candles that really create an inviting atmosphere.
-Also, be sure to get out more on sunny days.
-Reap the good days while you still can!
+Or light a bunch of candles and create a warm, inviting atmosphere.

-The best way to cope with fall sadness is to try to run away from it somewhere sunny and happy and the quickest way to find such place is in books!
+Some feel the best way to cope with fall sadness is to escape from it somewhere sunny and happy — and the quickest way to find such place is in books!

-Fall really is just one short season.
-So count your blessings, hug your loved ones, and don’t forget to share your feelings.
+So try to count your blessings, hug your loved ones, take care of yourself, and don’t forget to share your feelings.
 Love is the best remedy!